bluesky-social/ietf-drafts/draft-holmgren-at-repository.md

 For interoperability purposes, hash links between repository objects are encoded using a specific format within the CBOR structure.
 SHA-256 hash links are represented as CBOR byte strings under tag 42, with the byte string containing the 32-byte hash value prefixed by the fixed byte sequence `0x017112`.

-Hash links that point to binary data instead of other repository objects should be encoded similarly though prefixed by the fixed byte sequence `0x015512`.
+Hash links that point to arbitrary binary data instead of other repository objects should be encoded similarly though prefixed by the fixed byte sequence `0x015512`.

-## Repo Serialization Format {#serialization}
+## Repository Serialization Format {#serialization}

 Repositories are serialized for transmission and storage as a concatenated sequence of block data, where blocks represent the CBOR-encoded records, MST nodes, and commit objects that comprise the repository structure.
 The serialization is prefixed with a header that identifies the root block, typically the repository's commit object.